READING PASSAGE 1

 NOT GIVEN if there is no information on this

-Write your answers in boxes 8–13 on your answer sheet.
+Write the correct letter in boxes 8–13 on your answer sheet.

 8. Who has acknowledged that the era of big companies will be soon overlaped by something else?

 9. What is the ranking of Craglist in United States?

 11. What different dating sites are owned by Match Group?